syncfusion-content/flutter-docs/Flutter/pdf-viewer/How-to/custom-widget-on-flutterflow.md

 3. Your custom widget will be under `Custom Code Widgets`.
 Drag and drop the custom widget to your page.

 ![Page](images/page.png)

+>**Note**: Since, the SfPdfViewer depends on the pdf.js library on the web platform, the preview of the widget will not be displayed in the FlutterFlow editor.
+To view the widget, run the application on a web platform.